mspnp/performance-optimization/PoorCachingStrategy.md

 You should consider the following points when determining how and whether to implement caching:

-- Your application code should not be totally reliant on the availability of the cache.
-If it is inaccessible your code should not fail, but instead it should fetch data from the the original data store.
+- Your application code should not rely on the availability of the cache.
+If it is inaccessible your code should not fail, but instead it should fetch data from the the original data source.
 - You don't have to cache entire entities.
-If the bulk of an entity is static but only a small piece is subject to regular changes, then cache the static elements and  retrieve only the dynamic pieces from the data store.
-This approach can help to reduce the volume of I/O being performed on the data store.
+If the bulk of an entity is static but only a small piece is subject to regular changes, then cache the static elements and  retrieve only the dynamic pieces from the data source.
+This approach can help to reduce the volume of I/O being performed against the data source.
-- The possible differences between cached data and data held in the underlying data store mean that applications that use caching should be designed to support [eventual consistency](http://LINK TO CONSISTENCY GUIDANCE).
-For this reason, caching is ideally suited to data where the ratio of read to write operations is large.
+- The possible differences between cached data and data held in the underlying data source mean that applications that use caching for non-static data should be designed to support [eventual consistency][eventual-consistency].
 - In some cases caching volatile information can prove to be helpful if this information is temporary in nature.
 For example, consider a device that continually reports status information or some other measurement.
 If an application chooses not to cache this data on the basis that the cached information will nearly always be outdated, then the same consideration could be true when storing and retrieving this information from a data store; in the time taken to save and fetch this data it may have changed.
 In a situation such as this, consider the benefits of storing the dynamic information directly in the cache instead of a persistent data store.
 If the data is non-critical and does not require to be audited, then it does not matter if the occasional change is lost.
-- Caching doesn't just apply to data held in a remote data store.
+- Caching doesn't just apply to data held in a remote data source.
 You can use caching to save the results of complex computations that are performed regularly.
 In this way, rather than expending processing resources (and time) repeating such a calculation, an application might be able to retrieve results computed earlier.
 - Use an appropriate caching technology.
 If you are building Azure cloud services or web applications, then using an in-memory cache may not be appropriate because client requests might not always be routed to the same server.
 This approach also has limited scalability (governed by the available memory on the server).
-Instead, use a shared caching solution such as [Azure Redis Cache](http://azure.microsoft.com/documentation/services/cache/).
+Instead, use a shared caching solution such as [Azure Redis Cache][Azure-Redis-Cache].
 - Falling back to the original data store if the cache is temporarily unavailable may have a scalability impact on the system; while the cache is being recovered, the original data store could be swamped with requests for data, resulting in timeouts and failed connections.
 A strategy that you should consider is to implement a local, private cache in each instance of an application together with the shared cache that all application instances access.
 When the application retrieves an item, it can check first in its local cache, then the shared cache, and finally the original data store.
 The local cache can be populated using the data in the shared cache, or the database if the shared cache is unavailable.
 This approach requires careful configuration to prevent the local cache becoming too stale with respect to the shared cache, but it acts as a buffer if the shared cache is unreachable.

 [Link to the related sample][fullDemonstrationOfSolution]